What is it called when someone says, “Move on”, A goodbye, a lesson, or a wound learning its own name?

 However, after the hotel formalities were done, we went up to our room and then I came down with my travel mate and by that time I grew a feeling of no expectation that he would come.
 ‘If I expect, it’s going to hurt me.
 It’s alright’ – I was thinking to make myself feel better and now I’m waiting for my dosa with an expectation of having a good dinner, because I was so hungry by that time through so many things and all of these unsure traumas …

--‘He’ disappointed me (He didn’t come.
+Unfortunately -A delayed flight disappointed me … -‘He’ disappointed me (He didn’t come.
 He didn’t confirm he would come though.
-Still I felt disappointed as if it’s all his fault…. )
+Still I felt disappointed as if it’s all his fault…. ) -Dosa disappointed me (I was so hungry and I was craving dosa, but it was a disaster)

 Now what?